aperiodic/mars-ogler/README.md

 ## Usage

 Requires [leiningen][lein].
-Start an endless scraper by running `lein run -m mars-ogler.scrape` in the project root.
-Some stuff about dependencies will scroll by, which can probably be ignored.
-Once the scraper is going, it will print information about its progress to stdout.
-It ratelimits itself by waiting for half a second before making a new request, so it will take a few minutes.
+Start the ogler with `lein run`, which loads all cached images, starts a jetty server on port 3000, and enters an endless scrape loop.
+On the first run, there will be no cached images, so it'll have to fetch all the current ones, which will take several minutes.
+Information about the scraping progress will be printed to stdout.
+Once it's finished, the list of images is serialized to disk, and the total image count will be printed to stdout.
+At this point, you can navigate to `localhost:3000` and see the images.
-Once all new images have been fetched, the new and total image counts are printed, and the new list of all images is serialized to disk as readable forms in `cache/images`.
-Until it's terminated, the ogler will check for new images every minute or so, update its state if it finds any, and print a report to stdout.
+In the scrape loop, the ogler will check for new images every minute or so, update its states so that the new images will be visible after a page refresh (if any are found), and print a report to stdout.

 [lein]: http://leiningen.org